Reef Television is an independent television production company with an international reputation for making high-quality programmes.

 Reef Television was set up in 2003 by Richard Farmbrough, who previously worked as a producer at the BBC and at Talkback Productions.
 The company’s Director of Production is Paul Hanrahan and Stuart Layzell sits on the company’s board as non-executive director.
 Ben Weston is Head of Specialist Factual and Chris Kelly runs our Popular Factual Department which also has Rachel Platt as executive producer.

-The company is constantly in production for numerous broadcasters and has recently made a major landmark drama-documentary for BBC TWO titled ‘Messiah at the Foundling Hospital’ alongside ‘French Collection’ for Channel 4.
-Series 10 of BBC Daytime’s ‘Put Your Money Where Your Mouth Is’ has aired this year and series 10 and 11 are in production; the company had a smash hit on Channel 5 in December with ‘Britain’s Craziest Christmas Lights’.
-Other successful shows include ‘Selling Houses with Amanda Lamb’ for More 4, ‘The Story of Now’ for ITV that told the story of the global music brand that is Now That’s What I Call Music.
+The company is constantly in production for numerous broadcasters.
+Recent productions include a major landmark drama-documentary for BBC TWO titled ‘Messiah at the Foundling Hospital’ alongside ‘French Collection’ for Channel 4 and series 10 of BBC Daytime’s ‘Put Your Money Where Your Mouth Is’; the company had a smash hit on Channel 5 in December 2013 with ‘Britain’s Craziest Christmas Lights’.
+Other successful shows include ‘Selling Houses with Amanda Lamb’ for More 4 and ‘The Story of Now’ for ITV that told the story of the global music brand that is Now That’s What I Call Music.
 Other credits include: ‘Britain's First Photo Album’ (BBC TWO); ‘The People’s Museum’ (BBC TWO); ‘Behind Closed Doors’ (Five); ‘Britain’s Hidden Heritage' for BBC ONE, ‘Thames Wildlife Superhighway’ (ITV).